mrlacey/ResPsuedoLoc/README.md

-# ResPsuedoLoc
+# Resource Pseudo-Localizer

-A Visual Studio Extention that provides a quick way to check that all string resources are localized by psuedo-localizing them.
+A Visual Studio Extention that provides a quick way to check that all string resources are localized by pseudo-localizing them.

 If you don't speak another language it can be tricky to verify that all UI string resources are localized correctly, this tool provides a quick way to modify all the resources so that when running the app it should be easy to recognize anything that hasn't been localized.